winglang/wing/docs/02-getting-started/03-hello.md

 ## Your application entrypoint

-And a new file called `hello.w` with the following code.
+Add a new file called `hello.w` with the following code.
 This file is the entrypoint of your Wing application.

 ```ts